You do not need a permit to possess a handgun in many circumstances.

-I am an ardent supporter of the Second Amendment, however, I do not agree that Arkansas is a Constitutional Carry state.
-One cannot simply pick one sentence in the hundreds of pages of Arkansas Statutes and ignore the rest.
+I am an ardent supporter of the Second Amendment, however, I do not agree that Arkansas is a truly a constitutional carry state.
+We are very close, but there are still many infringements.

 Brief History of the Dispute: